killurego19/Submission_To_God_Alone/README.md

 ## Features

+✅ **Surah & Verse Location Display** - Shows exact Quran location (Surah X, Verse Y) for each error
-✅ **Automatic Tamil Column Detection** - Automatically finds columns containing Tamil text
+✅ **Automatic Column Detection** - Auto-detects Surah, Verse, and Tamil columns
-✅ **Preview Before Fix** - Scan and preview issues before making changes
+✅ **Preview Before Fix** - Scan and preview all issues before making changes
-✅ **Before/After Comparison** - See examples of what will be changed
+✅ **Before/After Comparison** - See exactly what will be changed for each error
+✅ **Export Error Report** - Save all errors to a separate Excel file for review
 ✅ **Batch Processing** - Process thousands of rows in seconds
 ✅ **Non-Destructive** - Creates a new corrected file, original remains unchanged
-✅ **Detailed Logging** - See exactly what's happening at each step
+✅ **Color-Coded Output** - Easy to read error report with syntax highlighting
 ✅ **User-Friendly GUI** - No command line knowledge required
 ✅ **Progress Tracking** - Visual progress bar during processing